 With QR TIGER, you can redo your QR code design to fix design-related issues of your QR code.
 To do this, go to your dashboard and click the QR code you want to edit.
 Click Settings > Edit QR design > Save.

 2. The QR code doesn’t have enough contrast

-For example, light colors, such as yellow and pastel colors are not good for scanning, so, it is best to use darker colors and white background.
+For example, light colors, such as yellow or pastel colors, are not good for scanning, so it is best to use darker colors and white backgrounds.

-You can add creativity with your QR code colors and experiment with it as long as you don’t compromise its fast-reading capacity by not creating enough contrast.
+You can be creative with your custom QR code design by playing with the color QR code.
+However, don’t compromise its fast-reading capacity by not creating enough contrast.